maxxx/OpenPanodroid/ReadMe.md

 This fork represents original OpenPanodroid but moved to gradle (android studio) + updated to api level 22 and type changed to library, you can call panorama viewer from intent with various params.
 Also you can use pano convert task.

-Can be included as Gradle dependency (look how to work with jitpack - https://jitpack.io/):
+Can be included as Gradle dependency (look how to work with jitpack - https://jitpack.io/, see Releases for version):

-    compile 'com.github.maxxx:OpenPanodroid:1.3'
+    compile 'com.github.maxxx:OpenPanodroid:1.x'

 To convert panoram image into cube sides use this snippet as example (you must decode bitmap with ARGB_8888 !):